vjkapur/vj4anc-site/_posts/2022-10-02-modelcities.md

 > Services c/o Emeka Nwabunwanne - Owner: DC Department of General Services c/o Emeka Nwabunwanne -
 > Paving: Driveway(s) Close Existing, Driveway(s) New- Commercial # 395238

 The permit now appears as `Approved Pending Payment` in the TOPS system.
 You can view it [here](https://tops.ddot.dc.gov/DDOTPermitSystem/DDOTPermitOnline/Reports/PublicConstructionPermitReport.aspx?tn=395238), though there are very few details there as well.
 The permit start date is **1/1/23** and end date is **3/31/23**; it's unclear exactly what the scope of this work is.
-I'm presuming/hoping this would be related to the existing model cities building and not any reconstruction effort, given the timeframe.
+I'm presuming/hoping this would be related to the existing Model Cities building and not any reconstruction effort, given the timeframe.

 I will attempt to get more information on this particular application/permit and report back.
 There is already construction fencing erected at the site.